Types

 As with functions, it is possible to specify options to types as well.
 Options are specified by adding a colon (:) after the type name, and specifying each option separated by commas.
 The following options are provided by Basic Storm.
 Extensions may add more options by extending the rule lang:bs:SClassOption, or by declaring a function that accepts a core:lang:Type as a parameter.

 Two options are special: extends and on.
-If these are the only options, they may be specified without the colon.
+If one of these is the only option, it may be specified without the colon.